The Dynamics of a Statutory Trustee

 What is a Statutory Trustee?

-A Statutory Trustee is generally a person or persons appointed by an order of the Court to sell real property in Queensland (pursuant to Section 38 of the Property Law Act) or other Australian states.
-The Property Law Act provides:
+A Statutory Trustee is generally a person or persons appointed by an order of the Court to sell real property in Queensland (pursuant to Section 37 of the Property Law Act 2023) or other Australian states.

 What is the role of a Statutory Trustee?

-In general terms, the role of a Statutory Trustee is to co-ordinate the sale of the property pursuant to the specific terms of a Court Order where the Trustee was appointed.
+In general terms, the role of a Statutory Trustee is to co-ordinate the sale of the property pursuant to the specific terms of a Court Order where the Trustee was appointed and distribute the net proceeds to co-owners.

 In more specific terms, the role of the Statutory Trustee is to: